MoreOutput/Kwikecart.js/README.md

 	clearForm: '[name=clearcart]',
 	totalForm: '[name=totalcart]',
 	checkoutForm: '[name=checkout]',
+	/*
-	// XHR Action Override; will result in client side action being taken only
+	XHR Action Override; cart will not call the server.
+	Define as a url string to override the form action.
+	*/
 	addAction: true,
 	checkoutAction: true,
 	removeAction: true,